Is Celosia Poisonous for Cats? Keeping Your Cat Safe!

 - Difficulty swallowing

-What Do You Do If You Notice These Symptoms?
+What Do You Do If You Notice These Signs?

-The first step is always to determine what your pet ate if possible.
+The first step is always to determine what your pet ate, if possible.
 If it was a plant, you need to identify the species your cat has ingested.
-Not only will this help your vet treat your cat, but it can help you as the pet owner figure out which plants to keep in your home.
+Not only will this help your vet treat your cat, but it can also help you, as the pet owner, figure out which plants to remove from your home.

-If your cat is showing symptoms and you know it ate a plant or other household toxin you can call the Pet Poison Helpline at (855) 213-6680 to get immediate advice.
+If your cat is showing signs of poisoning and you know that they ate a plant or another household toxin, you can call the Pet Poison Helpline at (855) 213-6680 to get immediate advice.

-Common household plants can cause uncommonly dangerous health problems.
-Aloe, Lilly, Mistletoe, Tulips, and Holly plants can be dangerous and even fatal if they’re eaten by felines.
-Some houseplants may cause health problems, your primary goal as a cat owner should be to keep your kitty safe at all times.
+Common household plants can cause dangerous health problems.
+Aloe, Lilies, Mistletoe, Tulips, and Holly plants can be dangerous and even fatal if they’re eaten by felines.
+Some houseplants may not be deadly but can still cause health problems, and your primary goal as a cat owner should be to keep your kitty safe at all times.
 Luckily, if you love Celosia plants in and around your home, your furry friends are perfectly safe!

 Featured Image Credit: ignartonosbg, Pixabay